kate-lab/My-Class/README.md

 - All lessons inspiration page, for all lessons added by all teachers.
 - A teacher index to browse through all teachers' classes.

-## Tech Stack and Installs

-This project was built using a Django/Python backend to interact with a PostgreSQL database, and the front end was built in React.js.

-### Packages

-- axios
-- http-proxy-middleware
-- react-select
-- dotenv
-- react-router-dom
-- bootstrap

-### To Run

-From root directory to run backend:

-- pipenv shell
-- python manage.py runserver

-In parallel terminal to run frontend:

-- cd client
-- yarn start

 ## Finished Product

 I am really pleased that the final product is very much like my plans in Figma, with some added detail like the grid pattern, built using a CSS gradient.
 It looks fun and engaging and feels like 90s stationary - taking me back to being a school kid!